duynguyen224/insurance-claim-system/README.md

 - Start the project

 ```
-dotnet run
+dotnet run --project InsuranceClaimSystem
 ```

-- The API will be available at: https://localhost:<7139> or http://localhost:<7139>
+- The API will be available at: http://localhost:5071
+- You can see the API documentation in http://localhost:5071/swagger/index.html

-3. Run the Front-End Application
+### 3. Run the Front-End Application

-- Open the index.html file in a browser.
+- Open the /FE/pages/index.html file in a browser.
 - Ensure the back-end API is running for full functionality.

+> [!NOTE] <br>
+> Make sure to match your API port with BASE_URL in `/FE/js/common.js` in the FE project

+> `const BASE_URL = "http://localhost:5071/"; // /FE/js/common.js // Edit with your API port`

 # Code Structure and Design